Find Affordable College Courses

 After completing their Bachelor's Degree, math graduates from U of U carry an average student debtload of $27,249.

-A rank of #5 on this year’s list means Colorado State University - Fort Collins is a great place for mathematics students working on their bachelor’s degree.
-Located in the city of Fort Collins, Colorado State is a public college with a very large student population.
+Out of the 12 schools in the Rocky Mountains Region that were part of this year’s ranking, Colorado State University - Fort Collins landed the # 5 spot on the list.
+Located in the medium-sized city of Fort Collins, Colorado State is a public college with a very large student population.

 On average, math graduates from Colorado State take out $22,256 in student loans while working on their Bachelor's Degree.

-Full Mathematics at Colorado State University - Fort Collins Report
+Read full report on Mathematics at Colorado State University - Fort Collins

 #6